hanhanwu/Hanhan_NLP/README.md

 <b>PRACTICE</b>
+* Keywords Search for Short Context
   * When the text context is very short, and you cannot build the search engine by simply calculating query terms distance, query terms frequency or query terms position.
   * In the code here, I am trying different methods to allow better key words search for short context. https://github.com/hanhanwu/Hanhan_NLP/blob/master/short_context_search.py
+  * NOTE: If the user input contains plural, stemming the query tokens is better
+  * NOTE: However, in many cases, the semmed tokens cannot be found in the text with python, for example "beauty" will be stemmed into "beauti", in these cases, no stemming returns better result.
+This is especially important in method 4, since it will be ordered by the number of query token existence first, then will be orered by the token distance

+* Deal With Internet Slang
   * Internet slang makes text analysis less accurate.
 This website contains the defination for those slangs, and the source web page is parsable: http://www.internetslang.com/list.asp?i=all

 <b>Advanced NLP Tools</b>